AndreMessi/linuxtools/README.md

 # linuxtools

-hotspotscan: scan connected device when hotspot is running on PC with
+hotspotscan: scan connected device when hotspot is running on PC